mthang/metaDEGalaxy/phyloseq_abundance_factor/README.md

 # Phyloseq Abundance Plot by factor

-A Galaxy tool to produce abundance plot (by factor) using Phyloseq from either a BIOM1 file.
+A Galaxy tool to produce an abundance plot (by factor) using a R package Phyloseq from either a BIOM1 file.

-Currently produces the plots embedded in a html file for output with links to a PDF file.
+This R script produces the plots embedded in a html file.

-Requires:
+Requirement:

 Phyloseq 1.22.3
 r-getopt 1.20.0